rishikavikondala/chat-with-car/README.md

 ## What is the tech stack?

 - React UI for sending voice commands.
-This React UI is purely a
+This React UI is purely a prototype interface; in future iterations, I'm aiming to integrate with Siri and/or other voice assistants.
 - FastAPI Python backend for processing voice commands.
 - [SmartCar API](https://smartcar.com/docs/api-reference/intro) for interacting with vehicles.
     - While I've developed this project specifically with Teslas in mind, I've chosen to use SmartCar to be able to expand to other vehicle manufacturers in the future.
 Some of the endpoints in the project are specific to Teslas, so please try it out with a Tesla for this initial MVP.